ronlanla/cover-client-js/docs/programmatic-interface.md

 import CoverClient from '@diffblue/cover-client';
 import { readFile } from 'fs';
 import { promisify } from 'util';

+const results = [] // This should be an array of analysis result objects

 (async () => {
   const existingTestClass = await promisify(fs.readFile)('./FooBarTest.java');